gradle/gradle/design-docs/gradle-2.0.md

 * Change `InetAddressFactory` so that it no longer uses reflection to inspect `NetworkInterface`.
 * Remove the special case logging from `LogbackLoggingConfigurer`.
 * Replace usages of `guava-jdk5`.
+* Clean up usages of `TestPrecondition.JDK5` and related preconditions.

 ## Archive tasks + base plugin